Lambozhuang/lambozhuang.me/src/content/blog/pixel-world.md

   - ux
 ogImage: https://lambozhuangme.blob.core.windows.net/blog-images/pixel-world/world.png
 description:
-  A beautifully made website for people to play and share creativity.
+  A beautifully made website using React, Redux and firebase for people to play and share creativity.
 This is a project that I have done in the DH2642 interaction programming course in KTH along with my teammates.
 ---

-Pixel World, a beautifully made website for people to play and share creativity.
+Pixel World, a beautifully made website using React, Redux and firebase for people to play and share creativity.
 This is a project that I have done in the DH2642 interaction programming course in KTH along with my fellow teammates: David Segal, Krisztina Biro and Gabi Kiryluk.
 We developed a fully functional web application mainly using React, Redux Toolkit, Tailwind CSS, P5.js and Firebase, and I am responsible for the architecture design and implementation of the application, which insures we have a clean redux state management and a separation of concerns with the MVP architecture.

 ## Table of contents